jewelux/Talking-Remote-Controller-LX1WJ/docs/radio-support-matrix.md

 | Yaesu FTDX101D | CAT | `ftdx101d.ini` | partial | partial | partial | planned | planned | implemented | not recently verified | Needs command-by-command confirmation. |
 | Yaesu FTDX101MP | CAT | `ftdx101mp.ini` | partial | partial | partial | planned | planned | implemented | not recently verified | Needs command-by-command confirmation. |

 ---

-## How To Update This File

-When a radio or command set changes, update only what is actually known.

-Recommended approach:

-1. Change the status only after code inspection or real hardware testing.
-2. Prefer `partial` over optimistic claims.
-3. Add a short note when behavior differs by protocol or firmware branch.
-4. Mark hardware test status conservatively if the result is older or uncertain.

----